Kinark/Materialize-stepper/README.md

 ## Usage

 It doesn't have an horizontal version yet.
-The HTML base is like this:
+The HTML base (a three steps example) is like this:

 ```html
 <ul class="stepper linear">